 The battle against the Osaka faction in Ronaldo's route can be an absolute sheer wall thanks in large part to Keita.
 The kid's got a downright vicious combination of Rage Soul and Attack-All, allowing him to level entire parties with a single attack.
 And if for some reason you survived?
 He can initate battle twice thanks to Zouchouten!
 What's more, the battle's on a time limit.
 May as well pray to the stars for salvation, because Atlus sure isn't showing any!

 The Anguished One's route starts with only you and The Anguished One against all three factions, leaving you with two teams to start with (The Anguished One is, fortunately, extremely hard to kill, but weak offensively).
-First up: A match against Hinako, Jungo, six-seven backup squads and a level 76 Shiva, which is utter murder on a first playthrough (fortunately, Shiva goes away if you beat Hinako, making fighting him optional).
-And if you didn't rank Hinako and Jungo up to level 4 fate (or, Polaris forbid, managed to get Jungo killed, which is fairly easy if you don't know exactly how to save him), they don't join up.
+First up: A match against Hinako, Jungo, six-seven backup squads and a level 76 Shiva.
+And if you didn't talk to Hinako or Jungo enough, they won't join you.
 That makes your next stop your two teams against Daichi, Io and about eight other teams with an assortment of high-level demons, and Io has the stats of a boss on her own *and* boosts all her allies with extra attack power and turn speed.
 Good luck with that.

 On Day 7, we have the Septentrione Benetnasch.
 First off, you can't summon any demons mid-fight because Trumpeter is using his jamming song to keep Benetnasch from dispelling the demons you already have.
 Second, Benetnasch is completely immune to all human attacks, so you'll have to rely on demons to do any damage.
-It reflects Physicals, so the Game-Breaking strat of Tailwind+Multistrike doesn't work.
+It reflects Physicals.
 It has two forms, the second of which gets high level physical/force attacks and is the first boss to use Dragon Eye (giving it three attacks every turn).
 There are Megrez buds sitting around doing their usual full-map earthquake damage, and after you get so close Benetnasch fires four of them straight into the vicinity of Trumpeter (you get a Game Over if they kill him, by the way).
 And even if you do beat Benetnasch, all it does is break into four segments, each with their own high-level magic and special abilities that correlate to the seven Septentriones.
-You need a well-balanced party to stand a chance, and if the wrong character dies you might find yourself unable to finish off the final fragment, in which case it's back to square one!

 Other Shin Megami Tensei